BuddyForms/BuddyForms-WooCommerce-Form-Elements/readme.txt

 == Description ==

-This is the BuddyForms WooCommerce Extension.
+This is the BuddyForms WC Extension.
 Create powerful frontend management for your vendors.
 You need the BuddyForms plugin installed for the plugin to work. <a href="http://buddyforms.com" target="_blank">Get BuddyForms now!</a>

 This plugin adds a new section to the BuddyForms Form Builder with all WooCommerce fields to create product forms to manage (create/edit) products from the frontend.